garvit3835/product-docs-feature/getting-started/quickstart.md

 # DevZero quickstart

 Welcome!
-Follow the steps below to create your first environment on DevZero (known as a workspace), or watch the video to learn how to get started with DevZero and quickly get acquinted with some useful features.
+Follow the steps below to create your first environment on DevZero (known as a workspace), or watch the video to learn how to get started with DevZero and quickly get acquainted with some useful features.

 Estimated time to complete: x mins